Self-hosting · Memory-safe · Zero runtime deps

 Hash sigil

-See Strada in action with real-world examples.
+See Strada in action.

 Hello World